Rare Exports: A Christmas Tale: Plot

 Rauno's group dresses the old man in Piiparinen's Santa costume and message Subzero that they want to sell them Santa to compensate for the loss of income from the reindeer.
 They take the old man to an airbase in a cage, where they meet Riley arriving by helicopter.
 Riley warns that the caged man is not Santa but one of his elves, and that they must be quiet and smile.
 Many elves appear and kill Riley and his pilot.
 The men and Pietari run to a hangar where they find a horned being - Santa - in an enormous block of ice being melted by the missing heaters.
 Next to the ice are sacks containing the stolen crying children, including Juuso.

 Pietari takes control and hatches a plan.
 Piiparinen comes out of the hangar and distracts the elves by throwing gingerbread at them to reach the helicopter.
 Rauno and Aimo make a net, which Pietari climbs on as the helicopter picks up the sacks of children to lure the elves to the reindeer pen.
 The other men place explosives all over Santa Claus' ice block and cut off his horns before leaving.
-Pietari jumps off the helicopter net into the reindoor pen to open the gate as the horde of elves runs toward him.
+Pietari jumps off the helicopter net into the reindeer pen to open the gate as the horde of elves runs toward him.
 Rauno and Aimo detonate the explosives, killing Santa and causing the elves to stop in the reindeer pen before they can hurt Pietari.
 Afterwards, the group of men and Pietari train the 198 captured elves to become mall Santas and export them to cities around the world.